 Staying ahead of competitors, attracting top talent, and producing high-quality, sustainable products is getting more challenging.
 PLM can meet these challenges by enabling conscientious design and engineering, but only if organizations invest in the required technology.

 With more things increasingly becoming interconnected via the Internet of Things (IoT), designers and engineers stand to benefit by gaining better insights into products being used in the field or by consumers.
+Explore further by viewing our webinar on navigating AI, building trust, and driving innovation to see how advanced technologies are integrated into PLM systems.

 Sustainability is gaining importance every single day, and leading businesses seek to modernize product development for greener design, manufacturing, and logistics.
-Here.
 PLM bodes well for manufacturing units across companies as it can help support a fully sustainable supply chain.

 PLM systems are now hosted using cloud services such as Software as a Service (SaaS).
 This directly translates to more companies using them to support collaboration between employees distributed across locations.

 Digital twins, virtual models connected to their physical counterparts via IoT within PLM systems, are an emerging concept and expected to contribute substantial cost savings for manufacturers.
 According to IDC, 65% of global manufacturers have achieved 10% savings in operational expenses only by using digital twins.
+Gain further insights into this digital shift by watching our webinar focused on reimagining supply chain with a spec-first approach, which covers the essentials of digital transformation in PLM.

 The Difference between Product Lifecycle Management and Specification Data Management™?